jhpyle/docassemble/_docs/documents.md

 link, [Microsoft Word] will create the character style `Hyperlink` and it the character style will persist even after you delete the hyperlink.

+It is important to set up your template in this way; insert a hyperlink into the document, and then delete it.
+If you do not do this, the hyperlinks that you insert through Markdown will not function as hyperlinks if LibreOffice converts the resulting DOCX file to PDF.

 If you want to manually specify a character style to be used for hyperlinks, you can set a `hyperlink style`.